zaiisao/Documentation/en/cloud-recording/cloud_recording_callback_rest.md

   - `4`: Major
   - `5`: Fatal.
 A fatal error may cause the recording to exit.
 If you receive a message of this level, call `query` to check the current status and process the error according to the error notifications.
 - `errorCode`: Number.
 The error code.
-  - If the error occurs in the recorder, see [error code and warning code](https://docs.agora.io/en/Recording/the_error_native).
+  - If the error occurs in the recorder, see [error code](https://docs.agora.io/en/Recording/API%20Reference/recording_cpp/namespaceagora_1_1linuxsdk.html#a5f37e3fa14fad2982f248d247d76996b).
   - If the error occurs in the uploader, see [upload error code](#uploaderr).
   - If the error occurs in the Agora Cloud Recording Service, see [cloud recording platform error code](#clouderr).
   - If you do not find any error code in the above-mentioned pages, contact our technical support.